daiyi/blog/source/_posts/so-I-can-work-longer-so-I-can-earn-more.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/228441637&amp;color=00bb93&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

 I will save you the experience of listening to it!
-Spoilers: it's some trashy EDM about classical bottomless recursion:
+Spoilers: it's some trashy EDM about bottomless recursion:

 > I do coke,
   so I can work longer,